Byzantine Anatolia: The Angeloi and disintegration of Byzantine power

-The Komnenian dynasty came to an end in 1186 with the fall of Andronikos I Komnenos.
-He was replaced by Isaac II Angelos.
+The Komnenian dynasty declined when Manuel I died in 1180 and came to an end in 1185 with the fall of Andronikos I Komnenos.
+Between those five years, Byzantine Empire lost Cotyaeum and Sozopolis to Kilij Arslan II.
+Komnenoi was replaced by Isaac II Angelos.
 The primary source of attention for Isaac was a Bulgarian rebellion in the Balkans.
 The most notable event in Anatolia was the Third Crusade, which witnessed Frederick Barbarossa travel through Anatolia, sacking Iconium along the way and defeating the Seljuks.
 Unfortunately for the Empire, Isaac was an incompetent emperor who failed to defeat his enemies and alienated those who could have been his friends.
 He was usurped in 1195 by Alexios III Angelos.
 Alexios proved to be similarly incompetent and was unable to stop further advances into Anatolia by a resurgent Sultanate of Rum.
 In 1204, a new Byzantine state emerged in Anatolia based out of Trebizond.
 They were not met by any imperial response, due to the Fourth Crusade.

 The Fourth Crusade and Byzantine successor states

 The Fourth Crusade would prove to be a grave challenge to the Byzantine Empire.
 The loss of a central authority figure shattered the empire, breaking it into four major successor states that each held sway over different parts of the empire.
 Two of these states, the Empire of Nicea and the Empire of Trebizond, would contend for the remains of the empire in Anatolia, with the Nicean Empire holding the northwestern coast and the Trapezuntine empire holding the northeastern coast.

+During this crisis, Turks capitalized their gains by capturing Attaleia in 1207, and to much worse of the Nicean empire, deposed Alexios III wished to seize the power from his son-in-law, Theodore I Laskaris.
+His attempt involved Seljuq interference that was staved off only after Kaykhusraw I was slain in Battle of Antioch on the Meander.
+John III Vatatzes campaign briefly restored Tripolis on the Meander and Laodicea on the Lycus to the Empire.

+Trapezuntine Empire also suffered loss as well, as Sinop was captured in 1214 and again, definitively in 1265 to Mu'in al-Din Parwana.